Few masks, little distancing: Trump celebrates at crowded White House party largely devoid of coronavirus precautions

 Both the Republicans and Democrats canceled their traditional conventions, which had been scheduled for Charlotte and Milwaukee, respectively.
 But they went down strikingly different paths in how they mapped out a replacement event.

 Last week, the Democrats staged a largely virtual convention, with speakers isolated in different parts of the country.
-Only presidential nominee Joe Biden and his running mate Sen. Kamala D. Harris (D-Calif.) spoke from a traditional stage — at a convention center in Wilmington, Del., where only a handful of reporters, seated far apart, were watching live.
+Only Biden and his running mate Sen. Kamala D. Harris (D-Calif.) spoke from a traditional stage — at a convention center in Wilmington, Del., where only a handful of reporters, seated far apart, were watching live.

 The two wore masks during a fireworks program that was held outside after Biden’s address.